I always loved this soup when I was growing up in the Caribbean, and today it is still one of my favorites. My kids love it, too.

 - Add pumpkin.
 Cook for about 10 minutes to soften the pumpkin.

 - Add potatoes, onion, carrot, peppers, scallions, and garlic.

 - Add herbs and spices.
 Boil for about 10 minutes or until the vegetables have softened.

 - Add fish and coconut milk.
 Stir well.

-- Bring the soup back up to the boil, then reduce to a simmer.
+- Bring the soup back up to a boil, then reduce it to a simmer.
 Cook for about 30 more minutes.